ldtteam/MinecoloniesWiki/source/buildings/bakery.md

 # Bakery GUI

-When accessing the Bakery block by right clicking on it, you will see a GUI with different options:
+When accessing the Bakery block by right-clicking on it, you will see a GUI with different options:

 <div class="row">
   <div class="col-sm-12 col-md">